ProteinsWebTeam/interpro-docs/docs/browse.rst

 Lists the structural models for this entry from the `Genome3D resource <http://www.genome3d.net/>`_.
 More information about this data is available on the `train online course <https://www.ebi.ac.uk/training/online/course/genome3d-annotations-interpro>`_.

+The data can be filtered and sorted by UniProt accession (protein), resource (evidence) and confidence score.
+The sort is possible by clicking on the arrow symbol of the corresponding column.
+The filtering is available by clicking on the funnel symbol and selecting the filter to apply.

 .. _memberdb_page:

 ********************